GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 * The PTHA18 tsunami scenarios are tested against offshore DART buoy data observed during 18 tsunamis, for the period 2006-2016 (actually tests against a few additional events are provided in the PTHA18 report).
 The time-series comparisons last at most 3 hours per site.
-Although a significant amount of testing relative to current standards in PTHA, it is most directly relevant to the behaviour of tsunamis in the deep ocean for relatively short times following arrival.
+Although this is a significant amount of testing relative to typical PTHA studies in 2018, it is most relevant to the behaviour of tsunamis in the deep ocean for relatively short times following arrival.
   We would like to see further testing of the scenarios when propagated into the nearshore and onshore, and for longer times.
 This would also increase the